 Before you begin cleaning your drain line, turn off your air conditioning system at both the breaker and the thermostat.
 Something worse than a clogged drain line is an electrocuted family member.
 Avoid that hazard at all costs.

 Step 2.
 Locate the drain line.
 The drain line is the PVC pipe located by the AC’s condenser unit (the big square box outside your home).
 If you live in an apartment, it’s likely located in the same closet as your water heater.
 Easy peasy.

 Step 5.
 Flush the drain line with distilled white vinegar.
 Slowly pour one cup of distilled white vinegar into the drain line’s opening and let the solution sit for 30 minutes.
 Alternatives to vinegar include hot water, peroxide, or bleach.

-Call Colman Heating & Air for Reliable AC Repair and Service in Brevard
+Call Colman Heating & Air for Emergency AC Repair in Brevard County